LooseLab/bulkvis/docs/quickstart.rst

     :class: figure
     :alt: Screenshot of bulkvis showing a 'squiggle' plot of raw nanopore signal and a left-hand sidebar containing information about the plot

+    Screenshot of bulkvis fully loaded with both plot and sidebar

 Navigating
 ==========